BrickFPV/Ai-Desk-Robot-Tars-With-Pan-Tilt-Camera/README.md

 ## **Setting Up The Chasis**

-First, you need to download and 3D print the stl files on /dowloadables/3dprint folder.
+First, you need to download and 3D print the stl files with PLA on /dowloadables/3dprint folder.